Lip liner

 Lip liner, also known as a lip pencil, is a cosmetic product.
 It is intended to fill in uneven areas on the outer edges of the lips before applying lipstick to give a more even shape.
 It is also used to outline the lips, keeping lipstick inside the lip area and preventing it from "bleeding", to suggest the illusion of larger size, or to create a sharper demarcation between lips and skin so that the lips stand out more.

 Alternatively, lip liner can be used to fill in the entire lip before the application of lipstick; in some cases, it is worn as a lip color on its own.
-The product is usually sold in a retractable tube or pencil form which can be sharpened.
+The product is usually sold in a retractable tube or a pencil form that can be sharpened.
 Lip liner is usually available in the same range of colors as lipsticks: e.g., reds, pinks, browns, plums, etc., and the customer is advised to match the liner to lipstick so that its effects appear natural.
 Lip liner may also be colorless, for giving the illusion of smooth lips without adding or affecting color.

 Lip liners come in different textures with harder pencils creating sharper lines.